cursande/GoL/README.md

 # Game of Life

-Initializes a fixed-size board with a random state and then shows a number of "iterations" of the board following the rules of the Game of Life.
+Initializes a fixed-size board with a random state and then shows a number of "iterations" of the board following the rules of the ol' game of life.

-Quickly got it to working condition, but a bunch of things still need work:
+What could be polished up:

-* Draw, the display is ugly
+* Method for counting live neighbours could do with reworking
-* Method for counting live neighbours is ripe for refactoring
+* Could group together cell methods for applying game rules